grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "That is the part of my idea that might get us killed --- I propose we use the _Gnat_."

-"I don't think Shakes is going to appreciate you turning his boat into a torpedo.
+"I don't think Shakes is going to appreciate you turning his boat into a fuckin' torpedo.
 As small and shittily made as it is."

-Hemi laid out a plan for her that, though likely to end with the destruction of the _Gnat_, did at least not intentionally involve blowing the _Gnat_ up.
+Hemi proceeded to lay out a plan for her that, though likely to end with the destruction of the _Gnat_, did at least not intentionally involve blowing the _Gnat_ up.
 It did, however, use the _Prospect_ as bait.
 It took some convincing on Hemi's part for Percy to fully come around to supporting the idea.

 "OK.
 We're going to fucking try your insane plan to take out a military submarine with nothing but leftover parts hanging around my darling _Prospect_.
 Go ahead and get Shakes on the pigeon."